-NCERT notes on important topics for the UPSC civil services exam preparation.
+This article will provide NCERT notes on this important topic for the UPSC civil services exam preparation.
 These notes will also be useful for other competitive exams like banking PO, SSC, state civil service exam and so on.

 - After Ajanta, very few sites with paintings have survived.

 - In many places, sculptures were also plastered and painted.

 - Example of later mural tradition.

 - Badami was the capital of the western Chalukyan dynasty.

 - This dynasty ruled the area from 543 CE to 598 CE.

 - Chalukya king Mangalesha patronised the excavation of the Badami caves.